Hollywood producer Dan Mintz agrees to buy Carlyle stake in Taiwan broadcaster

-Mintz is founder and chief executive officer of DMG Entertainment, as well as a co-founder of Shenzhen-listed DMG Entertainment and Media Co 002143.SZ.
+Mintz is founder and chief executive officer of DMG Entertainment, a U.S.-based firm that is affiliated with Shenzhen-listed DMG Entertainment and Media Co.

-Taiwan's Investment Commission, which regulates foreign investments, said in a statement that Peter Xiao, another co-founder of the Shenzhen-listed firm, has links with the Chinese People's Liberation Army.
-The Commission said DMG Entertainment's connection with mainland China means the deal faces a "strict review" by the Taiwan government.

 Carlyle officials weren't immediately available for comment.

-By 0430 GMT, shares of Eastern Media, which owns 21.3 percent stake of EBC, were up 10 percent in Taipei, while shares in DMG Entertainment and Media also climbed 10 percent in Shenzhen.
+By 0350 GMT (11.50 p.m.
+ET), shares of Eastern Media, which owns 21.3 percent stake of EBC, were up 10 percent in Taipei, while shares in DMG Entertainment and Media also climbed 10 percent in Shenzhen.

 "As a media network EBC offers tremendous growth opportunities in digital, Mandarin-language content, premium content creation and distribution, which will become the anchor platform for ongoing global expansion of Mintz's businesses," the film producer said in his statement.